charleshamesse/bunker-dvi-dataset/docs/ground_truth.md

 We provide a survey-grade ground truth map collected with a FARO Focus laser scanner (shown in the picture on the right) in PCD format.
 Two versions are available:

-- map_gt.pcd: full map featuring 336M points and weighing 5.4GB
+- The full map featuring 336M points and weighing 5.4GB
-- map_gt_light.pcd: downsampled map weighing 200MB.
+- Two downsampled versions, weighing 456MB and 21MB.

 You can download the original scans via the links in the Download section and use e.g. [CloudCompare] to read the files.